vanpupi/vanpupi.github.io/Labs/C-lab030/content.md

 ## Connection to the Databases

-We will use SQL Developer to connect to our new Database System with a primary and a standby database.
+We will use SQL Developer to connect to our new database system with a primary and a standby database.
-You can run this tool from any desktop that has network connectivity to the Database System.
+You can run this tool from any desktop that has network connectivity to the database system.

 You can download SQL Developer from this link: [SQL Developer Home page](https://www.oracle.com/be/database/technologies/appdev/sqldeveloper-landing.html)